AgalmicVentures/Werk/README.md

 Runs without the real time flag set use a `TimeSeriesReplayer` to replay 1 or more data sources (CSV's, PCAP's, etc.) as events.
 This allows for simple testing against multiple sources of historical data.
+* `Application.HistoricalDataSources`: Comma-separated list of paths to historical data sources.

 ## Shutdown
 On shutdown it runs shutdown commands (read from `Application.ShutdownCommands`),